-- He holds a degree (B.Sc.) in plant biology from the University of Saskatchewan
+- He holds a degree (B.Sc. honours) in plant biology from the University of Saskatchewan

 - Jeffery’s early album Songs from Highway 15 is a collection of 10 songs inspired by people and places in the Canadian prairies.
-Highway 15 is the road that runs past his parents farm.
+Highway 15 is the road that runs past his childhood farm.

-- Jeffery has performed as far away as Peru, Mexico, Ghana, Ireland, China, New York City, Panama (with the Canadian Embassy), and Chile.
-He performed in a mountain town in Panama where the venue was a cathedral and the whole first row was nuns in habits.
-This has never happened again since.
-It quite possibly never will.
+- Jeffery has performed as far away as Peru, Mexico, Ghana, Ireland, China, New York City, Panama (with the Canadian Embassy), Chile, The Netherlands, and England.
+He performed in a mountain town in Panama where the venue was a cathedral and the whole first few rows were nuns in habits.
+This has never yet happened since and it quite possibly never will again.

 - He traveled to Ghana, Africa in Feb 2012 and performed a series of 6 shows and conducted songwriting workshops with local musicians and students.

-- While recording part of Step Right Up in LA, Jeffery slept at the famed Alta Cienega Motel in room 32 where Jim Morrison slept during his Hollywood stint in the late 60’s (see photo page on his website site for pix)
+- While recording part of Step Right Up in LA, Jeffery slept at the famed Alta Cienega Motel in room 32 where Jim Morrison slept during his Hollywood stint in the late 60’s.

 - Jeffery did some vocal training in Toronto with the talented Elizabeth Davidson.
 She actually helped him ‘find’ about 12 new notes he didn’t know he could sing – up in his high range.
 It was a strange awakening.
 But Elizabeth works magic.

 - Jeffery eats peanut butter out of the jar with a table spoon.
 It’s not pretty.